-Current Treatments for Ovarian Cancer: The American Cancer Society estimates that approximately 21,000 women in the United States will receive a new diagnosis of ovarian cancer in 2015 and that approximately 14,000 women in the United States will die from ovarian cancer in 2015, which would make ovarian cancer the leading cause of death among gynecologic malignancies in the United States.
+Current Treatments for Ovarian Cancer: The American Cancer Society estimated that approximately 22,000 women in the United States would receive a new diagnosis of ovarian cancer in 2013 and that approximately 14,000 women in the United States would die from ovarian cancer in 2013, which would make ovarian cancer the leading cause of death among gynecologic malignancies in the United States.

-First-line therapy for ovarian cancer, including epithelial, tubal and peritoneal cancers, is typically inclusive of a platinum and taxane containing therapy with or without Avastin; however, Avastin was not approved for use in ovarian cancer until November 2014.
-Some patients will be primary refractory, meaning they will never achieve a RECIST-based response to initial therapy; the prognosis for these patients is extremely poor.
+First-line therapy for ovarian cancer, including epithelial, tubal and peritoneal cancers, is typically inclusive of a platinum and taxane containing therapy with or without Avastin; however, Avastin is not approved for use in ovarian cancer.
+Some patients will be primary refractory, meaning they never achieve a RECIST-based response to initial therapy; the prognosis for these patients is extremely poor.

 The majority of patients with advanced ovarian cancer who achieve a RECIST-based response will eventually experience cancer recurrence.
 Therapy selected for later-line treatment of patients who achieve a RECIST-based response to frontline therapy depends on whether the patient is defined as platinum sensitive or platinum resistant.
 Platinum sensitive includes those patients who achieved initial response and whose cancer does not recur for six months or longer after completing platinum-based therapy.
 Resistant disease includes those who experience recurrence in less than six months.
 Treatment of patients with platinum-sensitive disease will typically include another platinum containing therapy, usually a doublet where the second agent is a taxane or Gemzar.
 Alternatively, Doxil (liposomal doxorubicin) may be used.
-Avastin may also be considered, although it was not FDA approved for this indication until November 2014 when it was approved in combination with any one of three chemo therapies based on data from the AURELIA trial, which is described below.
+Avastin may also be considered although it is not FDA approved for this indication.
 Treatment of patients with platinum-resistant disease is more challenging and may include one of several agents, including Avastin, Doxil, topotecan, docetaxel, gemcitabine, weekly paclitaxel and etoposide, none of which have been established to prolong survival.
 There remains considerable unmet medical need for patients with recurrent ovarian cancer and in particular for those who are platinum resistant.

-Rationale for use of CRLX101 for Relapsed Ovarian Cancer: Publicly released data from an international Phase 3 randomized clinical trial, which is referred to as the AURELIA trial, for the treatment of patients with second and third line platinum-resistant ovarian cancer conducted by Genentech, Inc. indicated that the addition of Avastin to chemotherapy provided notable response rates and PFS and a trend toward improvements in overall survival in particular patient sub-groups.
-Although the AURELIA trial did not achieve a statistically significant improvement in overall survival among all patients, it was the basis for FDA approval of Avastin in combination with any one of three chemotherapies in November 2014.
-Based on the AURELIA data and other trials evaluating the use of Avastin in ovarian cancer, it appears that benefits of VEGF inhibitors such as Avastin are suggested in this setting.
+Rationale for use of CRLX101 for Relapsed Ovarian Cancer: Publicly released data from a recently concluded international Phase 3 randomized clinical trial for the treatment of patients with second and third line platinum-resistant ovarian cancer conducted by Hoffman-La Roche revealed that the addition of Avastin to chemotherapy, while displaying notable achievements in progression free survival and a strong trend toward improvements in overall survival in particular patient sub-groups, did not achieve a statistically significant improvement in overall survival among all patients.
+Based on this and other trials evaluating Avastin use in ovarian cancer, it appears that while benefits of VEGF inhibitors such as Avastin are suggested in this setting, it is unlikely that Avastin will be approved by the FDA for use in ovarian cancer based on the data presented to date.
 We hypothesize that HIF-1a contributes to resistance to VEGF inhibitors, including Avastin.
 Furthermore, a comprehensive analysis of over-represented genes in ovarian cancer identifies HIF-1a as a highly active pathway common to both basal breast and serous ovarian cancers and suggests that HIF-1a may be an important therapeutic target in ovarian cancer.
 As highlighted above, CRLX101 appears to durably suppress HIF-1a and demonstrates notable synergy in combination with VEGF inhibitors, including Avastin, in preclinical tumor models of ovarian cancer.
-We hypothesize that a CRLX101-mediated override of acquired resistance to Avastin, facilitated through the inhibition of HIF-1a, will potentiate the translation of PFS and response rate benefits achieved with Avastin in relapsed platinum-resistant ovarian cancer into meaningful and statistically significant overall survival benefits for these patients.
+We hypothesize that a CRLX101-mediated override of acquired resistance to Avastin, achieved through the inhibition of HIF-1a, will facilitate the translation of progression free survival and response rate benefits achieved with Avastin in relapsed platinum-resistant ovarian cancer into meaningful and statistically significant overall survival benefits for these patients.